Regal fritillary nectaring on bright orange butterfly weed against green prairie

 The Short Version

-The honeybee is lovely, and it's also imported livestock that's the official insect of sixteen other states.
+The honeybee is lovely, and it's also imported livestock that's the official insect of fifteen other states.
 Missouri's prairies, woodlands and Ozark fens are full of spectacular natives with real stories to tell.
 We think one of them deserves the title.

 states already share the honeybee